One day of Naval History and Wine in Fredericksburg, Texas

 WALK THROUGH TIME

-You will learn about each battle in the Pacific Islands and the price paid by our troops.
-The thirty-three thousand square foot space containing some of nine hundred artifacts takes some time to absorb.
-Upon your entrance to the museum, you walk through a timeline of the history of the war.
-You begin with Japan’s massive increase in military power, the Pearl Harbor attack to the enormous challenge gearing up for war and the quick enlistment of troops who would do battle in the Pacific through each Pacific battle and the final solution of the use of two atomic bomb
+You will learn about each battle in the Pacific Islands and the price our troops paid.
+The thirty-three-thousand-square-foot space, containing some of the nine hundred artifacts, takes some time to absorb.
+Upon entering the museum, you walk through a timeline of the war’s history.
+You begin with Japan’s massive increase in military power, the Pearl Harbor attack, to the enormous challenge of gearing up for war, and the quick enlistment of troops who would do battle in the Pacific, through each Pacific battle, and the final solution of the use of two atomic bomb

 MARINES IN THE PACIFIC

 My father was a Marine who served in the battles of both Tarawa and Iwo Jima.
 He never talked much about the war, as many of his generation did not.
-Seeing actual footage of the battles and the toll of lives it took, I can understand why he didn’t want to discuss it.
+Seeing actual footage of the battles and the toll it took in lives, I can understand why he didn’t want to discuss it.
 He did tell me about the shacks he stood guard over while stationed in Tinian.
 Turns out, he was guarding the atomic bomb.

-This is an impressive museum that tells the story of World War II Pacific Theatre like no other.
+This is an impressive museum that tells the story of the Pacific Theatre of World War II like no other.
 While history buffs will be enthralled with what they can learn here, this is a place where everyone can learn more about their county’s history.

 http://www.pacificwarmuseum.org/

-Fredericksburg is a prominent wine growing region.
-I was able to visit and sample a selection of wines from two of the area’s vineyards.
+Fredericksburg is a prominent wine-growing region.
+I was able to visit and sample wines from two of the area’s vineyards.

 GRAPE CREEK WINERY

-I was looking forward to enjoying more Texas wines since I had discovered them when I was in Austin some year ago.
-Grape Creek selections are known as for their well-balanced wines.
+I was looking forward to enjoying more Texas wines after discovering them in Austin some years ago.
+Grape Creek selections are known for their well-balanced wines.

 My friend and I joined Jim Overman, our Tasting Ambassador, at the tasting table for a sample of seven of Grape Creek wines.
 Jim is retired and has lots of stories and knowledge to impart about the wines.
 He explained that Texas was akin to Italy in its climate.